JetBrains/kotlin-web-site/docs/topics/kotlin-hands-on.md

 [//]: # (title: Kotlin hands-on)

-A series of hands-on labs where you can create applications with Kotlin using a variety of different technologies and targeting multiple platforms.
+A series of hands-on tutorials where you can create applications with Kotlin using a variety of different technologies and targeting multiple platforms.
 The exercises are divided into a series of steps, walking you through each section.

 ## Building Reactive Spring Boot applications with Kotlin coroutines and RSocket